Portion/Yield:Makes 10–12 giant meringues

-Big is beautiful, these giant meringues are no exception.
-I must actually admit what ever size you make meringues in; they always look good!
-The recipe itself is easy to execute all you need is a bit of time.
+Big is beautiful and these giant meringues are no exception.
+I must admit though that whatever size you make meringues in, they always look good!
+This recipe is easy to make; all you need is a bit of time.

-These giant meringues makes a spectacular display.
-They could be enjoyed as they are with coffee or for a dessert as part of a make your own pudding at the table.
-Place a bowl of these giant meringues in the center of the table with a large bowl of whipped Chantilly cream and warm chocolate sauce, i bet you everyone will love you!
+These giant meringues make a spectacular display.
+They can be enjoyed as they are with coffee, or they can be served as part of a make-your-own dessert at the table.
+Simply place a bowl of these giant meringues in the centre of the table with a large bowl of whipped Chantilly cream and warm chocolate sauce alongside, then get everyone to tuck in.
+I’ll bet everyone will love you!

 Ingredients & Method

 - 1 large cinnamon stick